Heat force Game 6, top Lakers to stave off elimination

 Duncan Robinson had 26 points for Miami, which used seven players.
 Kendrick Nunn had 14 points, Bam Adebayo 13, Tyler Herro 12 and Jae Crowder 11.
 The seventh player, Andre Iguodala, didn’t score.

-LeBron James had 40 points, 13 rebounds and seven assists for the Lakers.
-Anthony Davis scored 28 points, and Kentavious Caldwell-Pope had 16.
+Anthony Davis — playing through a bruised heel — scored 28 points, and Kentavious Caldwell-Pope had 16 for the Lakers.

-The Lakers were seconds away from the title before the Heat rallied to save the season.

 Los Angeles broke out all the stops: Davis had shiny gold sneakers on, the hue similar to the Larry O’Brien Trophy, and the team made the decision earlier in the week to skip on the scheduled purple uniforms and wear the black ones designed and inspired by Kobe Bryant instead.